Mablethorpe railway station

-Mablethorpe railway station was a station in the town of Mablethorpe, Lincolnshire which is now closed.
+Mablethorpe railway station was a station in the town of Mablethorpe, Lincolnshire, which is now closed.
 The station was demolished soon after closure.
-Since 1985 only a short section of platform survives forming a wall of a flower bed in a public garden.
+From 1985 to 2023 only a short section of platform survived, forming a wall of a flower bed in a public garden.
+It was cleared in 2023 and a leisure centre now takes its place.

 The station was situated on the north side of High Street, between the present-day Station Road and Alexandra Road.

 In March 2021, a bid was submitted to restore the line to Mablethorpe as part of the third round of the Restoring Your Railway fund.